Water damage is the second most frequently filed homeowners claim. One in 50 insured homes files a water damage claim

 Learn how to use your water meter to check for household leaks.
 It is much easier than you might expect.

 Invest in a Smart Water Security System like FloProtect by Moen that can proactively monitor and detect leaks and even shut-off water.
 Via its smart phone dashboard you can monitor and control your water remotely.
 It can help you save you on your insurance and your water bill.

 Install Water leak sensor alarms in areas of that may experience leaks.
 This is a much less expensive option than FloProtect by Moen that you can easily install yourself.
 Depending on your insurance carrier installing these sensors may also save you on home insurance premium.

 Insure your pipes.
 Yes, it is possible.
 We are happy to offer our Washington homeowners an easy affordable way to insure your exterior and interior pipes through the National Water Company.
-Complete Water & Sewer Protection (4 lines bundled): BEST VALUE = $19.94 per month or $239.28 per year.
+Complete Water & Sewer Protection (4 lines bundled) = $19.94 per month or $239.28 per year.